 So, what’s the answer to the question: do driver-assist systems work perfectly?
 Well… simply, No. It can fail you.
 Those same systems that are meant to keep your truck in its lane or brake when spotting stationary objects still have the potential to fail.

-Even with driver assist system, operators can’t 100% rely on their machines to correct or protect them from things like exiting out of a lane or breaking before a stopped object.
-The key word in Driver Assist Systems is “assist”; while the system can help warn you, it still needs you to drive and be alert!
+Even with a driver-assist system, operators can’t 100% rely on their machines to correct or protect them from things like exiting out of a lane or breaking before a stopped object.
+The keyword in Driver Assist Systems is “assist”; while the system can help warn you, it still needs you to drive and be alert!

-Despite the common misconception, none of these cars currently have a autopilot function that allows you to act like a commercial pilot flying a plane.
+Despite the common misconception, none of these cars currently have an autopilot function that allows you to act like a commercial pilot flying a plane.

 In fact, most of these systems have taken “pilot” out of their name to avoid the idea of anyone thinking that they can put their vehicle on auto-pilot.
 In fact, Tesla’s autonomic system was named “Autopilot,” and is currently undergoing investigation, as it has lead to some fatal crashes.

 AAA has also found that many of the systems don’t actually respond in real-life situations.
 The assistance system is there to sense trouble but sometimes works better in theory than practice.
 With automatic emergency braking, lane assist, and adaptive cruise control, all of the systems failed.
 In tests conducted by AAA, the cars swayed out of lanes.
 The automatic cars also had a difficult time with moderate traffic or busy intersections.
 Several automatic cars would have crashed if a simulated vehicle was presented to them.
 Drivers with driver assistance systems would have to take their own evasive action to avoid an accident.